 Use frozen broccoli instead of fresh broccoli.
 The instructions and cooking time will remain the same.
-Fair warning, it may be a bit softer/mushier than if you were to use fresh!
+Fair warning, the broccoli may be a bit softer/mushier than if you were to use fresh!

-Make spicy broccoli cheddar soup by adding in fresh jalapeños.
+Make it spicy broccoli cheddar soup by adding in some fresh, diced jalapeños.

 Use cauliflower in place of broccoli at a 1:1 ratio and turn this into a cauliflower cheddar soup!

-Make this broccoli cheddar soup with potatoes to make it healthy/healthier!
-Because potatoes are so starchy and suck up liquid, I would recommend adding an additional cup of liquid.
+Make this broccoli cheddar soup with potatoes to make it heartier!
+Because potatoes are so starchy and suck up liquid, I would recommend adding an additional cup of either milk or vegetable broth.